HpwClifford/hugo-demo/web/content/setuphugo/_index.md

 hugo server
 ```

-This will default to serve our site at **https://localhost:1313/our-repo/**
+This will provide a fast-reloading dev environment and will default to serve our site at **https://localhost:1313/our-repo/**

 ```sh
 Start building sites …